World of Hyatt

 How many Hyatt points for a free night?

-You can redeem as few as 3500 points for an off peak hotel night, which is far lower than most hotel programs.
-One of the best parts of World of Hyatt is its published award chart.
-You always know the point range for a property before you search and book.
+You can redeem as few as 3,000 points for an off peak hotel night, which is far lower than most hotel programs.
+One of the best parts of World of Hyatt is its published award chart, though 2026 changes give it more of a dynamic feel.

 Is World of Hyatt worth it?

 Absolutely.
 A free account gets you member rates, brand explorer free night awards, and waived resort fees on award stays.
-With more hotels adding resort fees to paid bookings, avoiding those charges simply for being a member is a valuable perk.
+With more hotels adding resort fees to both paid and award bookings, avoiding those charges simply for being a member is a valuable perk.

 Does Chase give Hyatt status?

 Both World of Hyatt credit cards, issued by Chase, offer complimentary Discoverist status.
 The perks are limited, but it’s still useful.
-Spending on the cards also earns qualifying night credits, which can help you climb toward a higher elite tier.
+Spending on the cards also earns qualifying night credits, which can help you climb toward a higher elite tier without staying the required nights to earn it.

 How to stay at Hyatt for free?

 Open a World of Hyatt card, earn the signup bonus, and redeem for a free night.
 The personal card also offers a free night each year on your account anniversary.
-You can also transfer Chase Ultimate Rewards to Hyatt to book free nights across the portfolio.
+You can also transfer Chase Ultimate Rewards and Bilt Rewards to Hyatt to book free nights across the portfolio.

 Is it worth it to buy World of Hyatt points?

-Buying points is rarely worth it.
-Hyatt sells points for 2.6 cents each, and while redemptions can exceed that value, you should only buy points for a small top off.
-Chase points are easy to earn and transfer, so they’re usually the better option for topping off.
+Buying points is rarely worth it unless they are offering a sale, and even in those cases, it's smart to do the math.
+Hyatt sells points for 2.6 cents each regularly, which is rarely worth it unless it's for a small top up.
+Chase and Bilt points can be easy to earn and transfer, so they’re usually the better option for topping off.